Mikael-RnD/uipath-check-prerelease-dependencies/README.md

 ## How to use
 Example usage:

-      # Set up the UiPath CLI (uipcli) and add it to PATH on your runner
+      # Scan project.json files for beta or alpha dependencies.
-      - name: Setup UiPath (uipcli) command line tool
+      - name: Scan For Prerelease Dependencies
         uses: Mikael-RnD/uipath-check-prereleas-dependencies@main
         with:
           workspace: #Folder path where the search for project.json file starts.
 Recursively searches from here.
 Defaults to GitHub workspace